arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-5.md

 If there is a single takeaway you will ever remember from this series, please, let it be this one.
 Big decisions often come from tiny, at first glance harmless decisions.
-And I can tell you: this one is a humongous decions.
+And I can tell you: this one is a humongous decision.
 This is, indeed, the inflection point where your
 code:

 * either takes on imperative nature